 There has been a lot written recently about how the adjunct situation has negatively impacted our students’ education – and this blog will be addressing that extensive problem in a future post.
 But it is the second of the three-prong mission I’d like to talk about now, since I’m not seeing as much attention focused on this equally serious problem.

-The adjunct labor abuse problem is becoming more widely reported: Seventy-five percent of America’s college faculty earn less than $25, 000 a year.
+The labor abuse of university professors teaching on adjunct contracts is a problem that has become more widely reported: Seventy-five percent of America’s college faculty earn less than $25, 000 a year.
 Often hired one semester at a time with no healthcare or retirement benefits, paid per course an average of $2700, faculty are now academia’s migrant workers.

 Historically, it has been the responsibility of our institutions of higher learning to provide financial and professional support for our country’s scholars, whose work extends far beyond the classroom and its instructional activities.
 It’s an essential part of the university’s role to support the nation’s intellectual class in their ongoing research, study, publishing and continued learning.
 Our scholars are the very life’s blood of an academic culture, and their work benefits society in a great variety of ways.
 Professors are public servants.
 The value of their research, rigor and learnedness lies at the heart of the traditional university’s very existence.
 When a university is fulfilling this part of its mission, faculty members are employed in full-time positions which make such rigorous research and scholarly work possible.
 Today, however, departments employ a small fraction of full-time faculty.
 The rest of their population is made up of short-term contract hires whose precarious, low-wage conditions render their scholarship largely impossible.